teamputtygen/hn-docs/docs/researcher/access-data.rst

 Select the Cloud on which you want to deploy the client via `Cloud` drop-down.
 Provide **access-token** and **provider-hostname** parameters.
 Optionally change the default mount point of the spaces in **mount-point** parameter.
-Then, click `Deploy Application Compnent` button.
+Then, click `Deploy Application Component` button.

 Accessing data on VM
 --------------------